-The horrors of SIM swap continue.
-I have been victim of SIM hijack, and I am not hyperbolic.
+The horrors of the SIM swap continue.
+I have been the victim of SIM hijack, and I am not hyperbolic.
 The aftereffects continue, but we founded Efani to give you a sense of security.

 We at Most Secure and Private Cellphone Plan have fixed this by separating your personal information from your telephone number and then encrypting your call / SMS history that even our employees don’t have access to it.

-We’re Secure & Private Telecommunication with following features
+We’re Secure & Private Telecommunication with the following features

-We provide a secure virtual private network (VPN) that replaces your current cell phone plan.
+We provide a secure & private cellphone service that replaces your current cell phone plan.
 This encrypts your sent and received data while your web browsing is anonymous throughout the process.
 We aim to provide value for your money and optimal security features – so you have an inbuilt perception of us being the best telecommunication service providers.